rmrk-team/pallet-emotes/README.md

 # Emotes Pallet

-A pallet allowing users to emote on entities in the Substrate ecosystem
+A pallet allowing users to emote on entities in the Substrate ecosystem.

 ## Functionality

 Users can send emotes to any on-chain entity (AccountID, NFT ID, any other asset).
-Originally implemented as remarks via https://github.com/rmrk-team/rmrk-spec/blob/master/standards/rmrk1.0.0/interactions/emote.md
+Originally implemented as remarks in [RMRK Spec](https://github.com/rmrk-team/rmrk-spec).

 An emote is a switch.
 Sending a 🚀 twice from the same accounts results in that rocket no longer being applied to that entity.